shimaore/blue-rings/test/basic.coffee.md

             v.should.have.property 0, true
             v.should.have.property 1, Value.accept 22

-          it 'should accumulate values across two servers (with setup in the middle)', -> port1 = port++
+          it 'should share values across two servers (with setup in the middle)', -> port1 = port++
             port2 = port++
             m1 = M